Boa Morte are:

 It was a full decade before the band recorded their third album “Before There Was Air”. which saw them infuse their brand of slow-burning, alternative folk with elements of electronic, ambient and new-classical music.
 The album was released to strong reviews by London label Gare Du Nord in September 2019.

 With new songs flowing and a dedicated studio space in Cork city centre, the band maintained momentum and had a new album ready to record by early 2021.
-After the inevitable pandemic delay they entered Black Mountain Studio in September where they were re-united with Daniel Presley to begin recording what was to become their fourth album, 'The Total Space’.
+After the inevitable pandemic delay they entered Black Mountain Studio in September where they were re-united with Daniel Presley to begin recording what was to become their fourth album, 'The Total Space’, released in June 2023.